alegio98/Randstad-AI-Hackathon-2023/README.md

-# Randstad-AI-Hackathon-2023

-🏆 Randstad AI Hackathon 2023 - Winning Project
+# 🏆 Randstad-AI-Hackathon-2023 - Winning project

 This repository contains the winning solution of the Randstad AI Hackathon 2023, where participants were challenged to apply AI to real-world HR and recruitment problems.
 Our team developed an advanced NLP-based classification system that achieved top performance during the event.

 🎯 Problem Statement